-Meg Bernard IS a small girl, living in a crazy world.
+Meg Urquhart IS a small girl, living in a crazy world.

 At age five, when asked what she wanted to be when she grew up, Meg decided that her job was going to be making a difference in the world.
 She wanted to show love to each person and to be a voice for those who didn’t have one.
 She wanted to bring joy and sunshine into people’s lives and leave this world a better place than when she came into it.

-After being diagnosed with young onset Parkinson disease at the age of 33 Meg turned much of her attention to raising awareness for people with PD and more specifically for people diagnosed at an early age.
+After being finally being diagnosed with juvenile onset Parkinson disease in her late 20’s Meg turned much of her attention to raising awareness for people with PD and more specifically for people diagnosed at an early age.
 She began using her songwriting and performing as a tool to raise awareness, and as an outlet to show her love for and uplift those who share her disease.
 She uses her public speaking with the hope of motivating others and her writing as both a cathartic tool and as a way to share her story with the hope of inspiring even one person (hence this extraordinarily unusual blog); in turn, making the difference she has so long for desired.
 “It just took my getting the disease for me to discover what I most wanted to do” says Meg “By having the disease myself, I have been blessed with a kind of empathy and compassion that I wouldn’t otherwise have; not only for people with PD, but for all those who struggle with the challenges that comes with living a challenging life.
 I have finally found where I can make a difference…I just didn’t plan on being so tired while doing it!!!”.

 In December of 2014; a rare and extreme version of one of the complications of PD caused the paralysis of Meg’s stomach, which caused her to stop eating or drinking by mouth.
 Meg received a lifesaving Gastro-Jejunostomy feeding tube which bypassed her stomach providing a way to give formula, water, and medication directly into her small intestine.
 This was a difficult and life changing experience, but one which has created, yet again strength and growth.